apache/trafficserver/doc/developer-guide/testing-with-vagrant/index.en.rst

    -- `VagrantUp website <https://www.vagrantup.com/about.html>`_

-Vagrant can be used in combination with any of the popular configurtion management and automation tools, such as `Chef <https://www.chef.io/chef/>`_, `Puppet <https://puppetlabs.com/>`_, `Ansible <http://www.ansible.com/home>`_, and more.
+Vagrant can be used in combination with any of the popular configuration management and automation tools, such as `Chef <https://www.chef.io/chef/>`_, `Puppet <https://puppetlabs.com/>`_, `Ansible <http://www.ansible.com/home>`_, and more.
 The Vagrantfile included in the |TS| repository happens to make use